 Martin Fierro, the gaucho epic by José Hernández, is considered the national poem of Argentina.

 Blow-Up: And Other Stories by Julio Cortázar, a collection of surreal tales by another of Argentina’s great fabulists.

 Facundo: Civilization and Barbarism, by Domingo Faustino Sarmiento, 19th-century statesman and President, is about the nation’s development and culture in modern times.

 The Peron Novel, by Tomás Eloy Martinez, is a fictional re-imagining of the mind and times of Juan Peron.
 Martinez also wrote a fictional account of Peron’s more famous wife, Santa Evita.

 Imagining Argentina, by Lawrence Thorton, is about the political violence of the 1970s and the military dictatorship that it resulted from.

-Frommer’s Buenos Aires, August 2011, is an updated, comprehensive guide to the city and its surroundings.
+DK Eyewitness Buenos Aires Top Ten, Pocket Travel Guide, August 2015, a guide to the city and its surroundings.

-Lonely Planet Buenos Aires City Guide, September 2011, includes a pullout map and color photos, and covers both the well-known and hitherto-unknown attractions of the city.
+Lonely Planet Buenos Aires City Guide, August 2017 includes a pullout map and color photos and covers both the well-known and hitherto-unknown attractions of the city.